blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 ### Generating ability scores
 Roll 4d6.
 Set aside the lowest roll and ignore it.
 Add up the remaining three.
 This is your strength score.
 Repeat this process for the other five abilities.
 When you’re done, you may switch the scores of two abilities.
 You may do this only for one pair of abilities.

 ## Class
 You may choose between mage, rogue, or fighter.

 ### Mage
+Mages can use stalves and daggers, but cannot wear armor.
+You start with a spellbook to store your spells in, a wand to cast spells with, robes, 10 torches, 10 days of rations, and 10 gold pieces.
 ```
 +-----+------+-----+--------+-----------+------------------+
 | LVL |  XP  | HP  | SPELLS | SPELL LVL |       Feat       |